ripyanr/canvas-api-php-library/README.md

 # Laravel wrapper

-This package has a dedicated [wrapper package for Laravel](https://bitbucket.org/uncg-its/canvas-api-wrapper-laravel/src), that includes container bindings, facades, config files, adapters, and other shims to help you use this package easily within a Laravel application.
+This package has a dedicated [wrapper package for Laravel](https://bitbucket.org/uncg-its/canvas-api-wrapper-laravel/src), that includes container bindings, facades, config files, adapters, and other utilities to help you use this package easily within a Laravel application.

 # Detailed Usage